zzgab/asseteer/README.md

   }
 ~~~~

-First, include `figdice/asseteer` as a dependency of your project, in order to activate the post-install hook.

-Then, list your static public dependencies, one by one.
+Now, suppose the HTML files in your application use jQuery and Bootstrap: list your static public dependencies, one by one.
 `"static-assets"` is used arbitrarily in this example.
 It is simply the virtual vendor folder name for your asset files, where Composer will download them.